Éric Rabésandratana

-Éric Rabésandratana (born 18 September 1972) is a professional football manager and former player who is the caretaker manager of the Madagascar national team.
-He played mainly as a defensive midfielder – he could also operate as a central defender.
+Éric Rabésandratana (born 18 September 1972) is a professional football manager and former player.
+He played mainly as a defensive midfielder and could also operate as a central defender.
 Born in France, he represented Madagascar internationally.

 In a 17-year professional career he appeared in 191 Ligue 1 games over the course of seven seasons (15 goals), in representation of Nancy and Paris Saint-Germain.

 Club career

-Born in Épinay-sur-Seine, Paris, Rabésandratana was brought up at AS Nancy's youth ranks, being promoted to the first team at age 18 by coach Aimé Jacquet, who would later manage the French national team.
+Born in Épinay-sur-Seine, Paris, Rabésandratana was brought up at AS Nancy's youth ranks, being promoted to the first team at age 18 by coach Aimé Jacquet, who would later manage the France national team.
 He made his Ligue 1 debut on 8 September 1990 in a 4–1 away loss against Stade Malherbe Caen, and remained an undisputed starter throughout the duration of his spell – in the 1995–96 season, the defensive-minded player scored a career-best 16 league goals as Les Chardons promoted from Ligue 2, only to be relegated the following year.

-In 1997 Rabésandratana moved to Paris Saint-Germain F.C., helping the club to the Cup, League Cup and Supercup in his debut year, and eventually gaining the club captaincy.
+In 1997 Rabésandratana moved to Paris Saint-Germain, helping the club to the Cup, League Cup and Supercup in his debut year, and eventually gaining the club captaincy.
 However, with the arrival of new coach Luis Fernández, he gradually lost his importance.

 After a turbulent season with Greece's AEK Athens, Rabésandratana returned home and signed with lowly LB Châteauroux.
 Two years after he moved to Belgium with R.A.E.C.
 Mons, which he helped promote in his second year, going on to be mainly used as a substitute during his spell.